Ravbendicio/Ravbendicio/README.md

 # Hi there, I'm Ron Angelo V. Bendicio! 👋

-I am a passionate individual with a strong knack for coding and a keen interest in database management.
-I thrive on solving intricate problems and architecting elegant solutions.
-My journey in the tech realm commenced with my pursuit of a BS in Computer Science.
+I am an enthusiastic individual with a deep passion for coding and a strong interest in managing databases.
+I excel in solving complex problems and enjoy crafting sophisticated solutions.
+My venture into the tech world began with my pursuit of a Bachelor of Science in Computer Science.

 ## About Me